 Use this link to Google Maps for our original London bar crawl route (which includes the three additional breweries that we didn’t make it to and omits UBREW, which has since closed).

 Looking for a classic London pub crawl?
 Use our guide to the Best Pubs on the Thames!

-Want more helpful tips for planning your trip?
+Looking for more helpful tips for planning your trip?
 Use our detailed 3-Day London Itinerary!